 Level 2 Asset - Available for Sale Securities.
-The Company's available for sale securities are the Company's only financial asset measured at fair value on a recurring basis.
-The fair value of the available for sale securities is based on the values reported by the financial institutions where the funds are held.
-These securities include only federally insured certificates of deposit and U.S. treasury notes.
+The Company's available for sale securities are the Company's only financial asset with fair value measured on a recurring basis.
+At February 28, 2017, these securities include only federally insured certificates of deposit and U.S. treasury notes.